Who can use Tedworth House Recovery Centre?

 Whether returning from duty or transitioning to civilian life, residents and day visitors at Tedworth House can take part in activities and life skills courses to help them get back out doing what they enjoy most.
 The Centre aims to inspire those who have been wounded, injured or become sick while serving our country and enable them to lead active, independent and fulfilling lives.

 The Centre has been specially designed to offer the very best recovery atmosphere.
 It offers 46 single en-suite bedrooms and four family suites.
 A creative kitchen, presentation room, two lounges, and an adaptive gym with specialist equipment also form part of the Centre.
-The Hope on the Horizon Garden provides a space to relax and take stock.
+The Hero Garden provides a space to relax and take stock.

 The facility also houses a revolutionary Help for Heroes Support Hub which will gives Servicemen, women and Veterans access to specialist Service charities and agencies in a single location, ensuring that they are easily able to access the support they need.